forceedge01/sql-api-wrapper/README.md

 - getRequiredData(array $data, string $key) // Extended: Extracts value from an array.
 - getOptionalData(array $data, string $key, mixed $default = null) // Extended: Optional value from an array, provide default otherwise.
 - getFieldMapping(string $key) // Extended: Get field mapping provided in the getDataMapping method.
+- getKeyword(string $key) // Get the keyword for mapped key.

 Note: All methods provided by the wrapper are static, because they have a global state - we don't need to instantiate this wrapper.